 Choice of Games is a limited-liability company dedicated to producing high-quality, choice-based Interactive Fiction, in the style of Choose Your Own Adventure games.
 The games are written in ChoiceScript, a scripting language that they developed to allow new authors to create games easily with no programming experience.
 They produce their own in-house games, and also have a second label called Hosted Games, that hosts user-created games (giving the authors a cut of the profits).
-In December 2019, they also launched the Heart's Choice label, which focuses on romance.
+In December 2019, they also launched the Heart's Choice label, which puts heavier emphasis on romance.

 Like most Choose Your Own Adventure style games, they center around branching storylines.
 Unlike many such games, however, they include various stats and build options for the player that are affected by the player's choices, and multiple conflicting goals with various victory strategies for different goals.
 Thus, which option is "correct" depends on the type of character the player has built or roleplayed up to that point, and what they are trying to accomplish.